sablonier/flexcards/README.md

 # 'flexcards' theme for Bolt CMS
-## Introduction: Experimental Bootstrap 4 testing
+## Introduction: Experimental bootstrap 4 testing
 Flexcards is a Bolt CMS theme (>= 3.2) working with Bootstrap 4 'cards' and jQuery for a simple, dynamic and flexible grid layout.
 Basic theme shipped with Bolt CMS comes with 'Foundation' framework support and a heavy nested file structure/macros.
 Flexcards skips foundation css/js completely.
 For extending flexcards you will need to work with .twig and Bootstrap 4.
 Please be aware that this work here is completely experimental.
-Of course, as of this very very alpha version every further support from Bolt CMS theme developers is very welcome.
-Please fork or file issues at least :)
+Of course, as of this very very alpha version every further development support from Bolt CMS theme developers is very welcome.
+Please fork, or file issues at least :)

 :no_bell:
 ```Before you start using this experimental work you should probably read about what browser versions are supported with Bootstrap 4.
 Have a look here:``` [Browsers supported](http://v4-alpha.getbootstrap.com/getting-started/browsers-devices/)